audy/stitch/README.md

 ## Requirements

 - Python 2.6, 2.7
-- Mac OSX or Linux (Windows might work but hasn't been tested)
+- Mac OS X or Linux (Windows might work but hasn't been tested)

 ## Usage